ChrisKuBa/homeassistant2influxdb/README.md

    - `pip install -r requirements.txt`
    - `pip install -r home-assistant-core/requirements.txt`
 3. **host** session
-   - if you will use the influxdb.yaml of the HA installation; otherweise  edit the template within the **container** session
+   - if you will use the influxdb.yaml of the HA installation; otherwise edit the template within the **container** session
       - `docker cp /config/influxdb.yaml python:/migrate2influxdb`
    - if you use the default sqlite db of HA
       - `ha core stop`
       - `docker cp /config/home-assistant_v2.db python:/migrate2influxdb`
       - `ha core start`
+4. Check your HA logs, if the connection to InfluxDB fails after HA restart and also if some data was written into the InfluxDB.
+If not fix your settings and restart HA again (loose some more data) or stop — copydb — start.

 ## Run script:
 1. **container** session
-   - `python homeassistant2influxdb.py ...` (see -h for options to specify your MariaDB/MySQL credentials - default is SQLite)
+   - `python homeassistant2influxdb.py ...` (see -h for options to specify your MariaDB/MySQL credentials — default is SQLite)

 ## Cleanup:
 1. **container** session